whprocter/RPr-Kang-2020/docs/report/report_notes.md

 - must use buffered street network!
 The provided network has disjoint areas and edge effects
 - classify results for mapping, and map in style more similar to the publication
 - graph statistical distribution of results with histograms as in the publication
+- calculate population centroids in data section, and do not recalculate them for each scenario

+# Reanalysis Revisions
+(in addition to original notebook revisions)

+- calculate catchment areas by creating one set of nodes within 30m drive time and selecting 20m and 10m sets from the 30m set by attribute, rather than creating three ego_graphs
+- add option to run analysis on a small subset of hospitals
+- change default speed limit for roads to 30 mph (the urban speed limit for Illinois)

 ## Types of Edge effects